gjwdyk/BigIP-Lab/VMImport/README.md

 Take note the `ImageId` from the completed VM import process, i.e. `ami-0123456789abcdef0` from the example above, as this is the end result AMI ID you will use to launch a new instance of the imported VM image in the AWS Environment.

+The import process also creates a SnapShot object.
+Take note at the `SnapshotId` value, i.e. `snap-0123456789abcdef0` from the example above, to look for the created SnapShot of the imported VM image.

 ***